Why do start-ups fail to get funded?

 Why should you bother with all this?

 Many startups and small businesses do not use SEC- and state-compliant offering documents to raise investor funds.
 They instead rely on a business plan or executive summary to serve as the basis of the investment.
-However, this is not only unprofessional but can be very expensive and painful if the investment turns south.
-Subscribe to Exempt Offerings Reporter to read about some interesting examples.

 Most startups choose the Regulation D exemption program.
 With enactment of the JOBS Act with its SEC 506(c exemption, companies can now execute a “public offering” of their investment opportunity while retaining the low execution cost and compliance-friendly benefits of a traditional exempt offering.